Ghrafkly/Personal-Vault/Uni/Web Application Development/2. Assessments/Stage 1 - Proposal and prototype design.md

 Blue: https://huemint.com/bootstrap-basic/#palette=a9edfd-ffffff-131239-1a3244-3b4f63-669dac
 Green: https://huemint.com/bootstrap-basic/#palette=c0bddb-ffffff-00b16d-647e00-98bb04-bcc241

+## High-level block diagram
-High-level block diagram: Include a high-level block/functional diagram of your web application outlining the functionalities (three or more levels) of your web application.
+Include a high-level block/functional diagram of your web application outlining the functionalities (three or more levels) of your web application.

+## Use case diagram
-Use case diagram: Include a use case diagram of your web application with two roles and three or more business requirements.
+Include a use case diagram of your web application with two roles and three or more business requirements.

+## Validations
-Validations: Explain how you will validate the success and failure of three or more business requirements.
+Explain how you will validate the success and failure of three or more business requirements.